Homeschool Conventions: Are They Worth It?

 Set a budget before you go.
 Write it down.
 Know what you are looking for and what you are not.

 Make a list of what you need to replace or add.
 If you go in without priorities, the shiny-object effect is real.
+Walk in knowing: I need a new history program for fifth grade, and I am curious about one specific writing program.
+Everything else is browsing only.

 Give yourself one "impulse" category.
 Something you can spend on without guilt — a new read-aloud, a game, a single-subject workbook that caught your eye.
 Having permission for some spontaneity removes the guilt from browsing.

 Take photos instead of buying.
 If something looks interesting but you are not sure, photograph the cover and title.
 Research at home.
 Buy later.
+Most convention-exclusive discounts are not as exclusive as they feel in the moment.
+Publishers want to sell curriculum, and the discount will be available another time.

 Is the Trip Worth It?